SebastianUA/terraform/argocd/examples/application/README.md

-# Work with AWS APPLICATION via terraform
+# Work with APPLICATION via terraform

 A terraform module for making APPLICATION.